Sophia-bhs/slow5_pod5_converter/docs/SPECIFICATION.md

 Extensions: `.slow5`-(ASCII) `.blow5`-(binary) `blow5.idx`-(index) (like sam/bam/bai)

 Slow5 is a community developed file format and scheme, created from scratch, specifically for nanopore signal data and associated metadata.
-It is 'thread-efficient', is faster the read than fast5, and has a smaller file size when using similar compression methods.
-It is specifically designed to reduce memory footprint, and work efficiently with both SSD/NVME and HDD disks and how they access data.
+It is 'thread-efficient', is faster to read than fast5, and has a smaller file size when using similar compression methods.
+It is specifically designed to reduce the memory footprint, and work efficiently with both SSD/NVME and HDD disks and how they access data.
 This ensures workloads scale in a performant manner, unlike both fast5 and pod5.

 See [slow5 format specification][link to slow5 specs] for more.